LorenKonkus/trail-counters/SensorOverview.md

 ### The RCWL-0516 sensor

 This is a powerful yet inexpensive sensor, but a little hard to tune and senstive to surroundings.
 Tuning trigger and retrigger times means soldering SMD components.
 Still, it's my go-to for a microwave sensor.
-It's power efficient, requiring only about 1.2 ma and happily runs on either 5v or 3.3v soruces so it's easy to power up in the field with batteries or solar.
+It's power efficient, requiring only about 1.2 ma and happily runs on either 5v or 3.3v sources so it's easy to power up in the field with batteries or solar.
 The output signal can be used directly as a logic input to a trail counter.

 ![sensor](/assets/images/RCWL-0516.jpg)